jiahyphenyee/distributed-systems-golang/Assgn 3/READme.md

 Node 99x = Replicas\
 Currently there are 3 Replicas.
 This value can be changed in the `main` function, `var numNodes`

-# Q2
-Fault detection is implemented using periodic pinging of the replicas to the Pri CM.\
-Election is implemented using Bully.\
-Broadcasting of requests to replicas is done every time a new requests is added to the Pri CM's queue.

-# Q3
-It preserves sequential consistency if the CM successfully broadcasts all requests to all the replicas.

-All the client machines execute their requests according to program order.
-Requests are served using a FIFO queue given that the go routine, which is a single thread,  is listening to messages sent to the channel.
-The primary CM orders the read and write requests in an array.
-It then broadcasts the requests list to all the secondary replicas which maintains that order.
-Hence, all machines will observe results according to some total order.

-However, under certain conditions, sequential consistency is not guaranteed:

-- If the broadcasted requests are not sent successfully to the replicas, not all servers will see the same total order.
-- If the replica fails temporarily.
-After it revives, the messages it failed to receive are not retrieved anymore, thus violating sequential consistency.

 # Running Instructions
 ## Basic Ivy without Replicas
 1. ```go run BasicIvy.go [numRequests]``` where `numRequests` = number of clients simultaneously requesting